Search for a players profile

 Pressure Performance Analysis

-Recent evidence suggests Jon is better coming from off the pace to win, he's been inconsistent when leading of late.
+Recent evidence suggests Jon is better coming from off the pace to win however he led well from the front in Dubai.
 Should be backed if trailing by a few shots as he likes being aggressive.
 His Golf Betting Club Pressure Performance Rating is set at ⭐⭐⭐⭐.

 ➖ Started the final round of the CJ Cup one shot behind Rory McIlroy and shot 69 to lose by 3 shots.